 What are the meal arrangements?

-Breakfasts are included in the tour costs.
+Breakfasts are included in the accommodation if booked through Powder Detours.
 Lunches will usually be taken on the mountain.
-Accommodations have fully equipped kitchens if you want to prepare your own dinners and even power lunches.
 Eating out is big part of experiencing the local culture and enjoying your time in Japan, so we recommend you budget for some evening dining.